 One of the unintended abilities gained by spending a lot of time in the garden is knowing, deeply knowing, the weather.
-Weather apps become superfluous to a significant extent.
-The change in the air and the colour of the sky at sunrise are subtle indicators that we learn to discriminate through experience alone.
+Weather apps become superfluous.
+The taste of the air and the shades of sunrise are subtle indicators which we learn to discriminate through experience alone.
 Needing to consult our phones for one less thing and instead developing and relying on our own abilities is surely reason enough to garden.

 But, in the garden, you must plant the seeds, tend the soil, and cultivate the plant.
 While you may not know all the specifics – where are the seeds from, what trees were felled for your garden bed – you become involved in the process, and as a result, the fruits of your labour become that much more precious.
 You are no longer a consumer, but a producer; and as a result, the joy of consumption includes all the labour and time that came before it; home grown food may not taste better than store bought food, but it certainly feels better.

 By affirming your position in the natural order, gardening offers a corrective to the intellectually deadening language of industrialisation.
-There is not ‘natural resources’, there is nature; not timber, trees; not pollinators, bees and butterflies; not pests, companions; there isn’t even food anymore; there is spinach, tomatoes, kale and corn.
+There are no ‘natural resources’, there is nature; not timber, trees; not pollinators, bees and butterflies; not pests, companions; there isn’t even food anymore; there are spinach, tomatoes, kale and corn.
 Even more so, it is not just kale, it is my kale; I have become intimately involved in the process; the type of abstract separation which industrialisation encourages is undone with the forging of bonds imbued in the act of gardening.

-For gardening, while you may think explicitly about the state of your peas or whether a certain bed is receiving enough water; what you are implicitly doing is caring, paying attention, and being sensitive.
-What is interesting to note, as Bohm observes, is how both affect each other.
-So, if you orient your thoughts toward care, attention and sensitivity, then you are subtly, piece by piece, thought by thought, changing the very process of how you think; with each thought a feedback-loop changing the process of thought itself; meaning, how you think in the garden will bleed out into how you think outside of it.
+In gardening, while you may think explicitly about the state of your peas or whether certain vegetables are receiving enough water; what you are implicitly doing is caring, paying attention, and being sensitive.
+As you spend time orienting yourself in this way, you are subtly shifting, neuron by neuron, piece by piece, the very process of your thinking.
 A caring, attentive, and sensitive gardener is reinforcing the neural pathways towards being a more caring, attentive, and sensitive human.

 And, striving to be this, I can think of no better place to begin than in the garden.